≡ Menu

 About the Right Cross

 Before looking at the video, ensure that you have understood the boxing stance.
-After looking at the video, be sure to read about the mechanics of moving in and out and leave a comment!
+After looking at the video, be sure to read about the mechanics of moving in and out and leave a comment.

 As an orthodox boxer, the right cross is the straight shot that carries the power.
 The right cross very often follows on from the jab but can just as easily be thrown in isolation with the same results.
 The reason that the right cross carries power is due to the amount of rotation of the hips via drive from the legs.
 However, if the right cross is not thrown correctly, it leaves the boxer vulnerable to attack and can result in a significant reduction in the boxer’s confidence in the shot, something I’ve witnessed regularly over the years.